gentooboontoo/js-quantities/README.md

 ## Contribute

-Feedback and contribution are welcomed.
+Feedback and contributions are welcomed.

+Pull requests must pass tests and linting.
+Please make sure that `make test` and `make lint` return no errors before submitting.